The Port of Brisbane has major road connections north, south and west.

 The Warrego, Moonie and Cunningham Highlights provide important inland links to Queensland’s rural areas.

-The Port of Brisbane Motorway links to the Gateway Motorway, which connects to the Ipswich and Loan Motorways.
+The Port of Brisbane Motorway links to the Gateway Motorway, which connects to the Ipswich and Logan Motorways.
 This road network provides access to the nearby regional growth areas of the Gold Coast, Ipswich, Toowoomba and the Sunshine Coast.

 Kingsford Smith Drive, Nudgee Road, Breakfast Creek Road, Sandgate Road, Lytton road and the Gateway Motorway are the major local roads that provide access to the Port of Brisbane.